evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md

 object retains _state_.
 Once you called the function it forgets everything about what you called it with last time.
 The object, on the other hand, remembers changes:

-    > fluffy.key = "Cuddly"
+    > fluffy.key = "Fluffy, the red dragon"
     > fluffy.move_around()
-    Cuddly is moving!
+    Fluffy, the red dragon is moving!

-The `fluffy` object's `key` was changed to "Cuddly" for as long as it's around.
-This makes objects extremely useful for representing and remembering collections of data - some of which can be other objects in turn:
+The `fluffy` object's `key` was changed for as long as it's around.
+This makes objects extremely useful for representing and remembering collections of data - some of which can be other objects in turn.
+Some examples:

 - A player character with all its stats
 - A monster with HP